ARS-SWRC/GDB-to-Pars-CLIGEN/README.md

    |--CL_Tool_Standalone.py (if running as Python script only)
    |--CL_Tool.py (if compiling exe)
    |--CL_Tool.exe (if using executable, move from dist folder to here)
-   |--build (created by pyinstaller when compiling exe)
+   |--build (created by pyinstaller when compiling exe, not needed after compiling)
-   |--dist (created by pyinstaller when compiling exe)
+   |--dist (created by pyinstaller when compiling exe, not needed after compiling)
 ```
 ## User Inputs
 The main options are specified in `list.txt` and should be modified by the user.
 This file contains a list of lat/lon points to write *.par files to the `pars` folder. `list.txt` has placeholder entries as examples, with resulting placeholder files inside `pars` and `wind-strings`.
 The SWPar4.5 dataset includes all required parameters except for wind parameter sets.
 In order to produce complete *.par files, an option is to put custom *.txt files inside `wind-strings` that contain formatted wind parameter text blocks, which may be taken from ground stations in `parfiles-2015`.
 It is then necessary to put the names of these *.txt files in `list.txt`.
 An easier option is using `Search` as the wind option in `list.txt`, which automatically uses wind parameter sets from the nearest station in `parfiles-2015`.